dokester/BayesicFitting/docs/manual.md

     errdis.constrain = insideSphere

-When the to be avoided condition occurs logL is returned as one less than the low likelihood limit so it will never be selected.
+When the to be avoided condition occurs, logL is returned as one less than the low likelihood limit so it will never be selected.
 Otherwise logL should be returned unchanged.
 It should be noted that the acceptable area should be large enough that it can reasonly be sampled randomly